There’s only 3 things that you really need to pay attention to on your monthly merchant account statement.

-And in this video we’re going to discuss all of them AND go through a sample tier based statement so you understand what to look for.
+In this blog post and video, we’re going to discuss all of them and go through a sample tier based statement so you understand what to look for.

 First off, the purpose of your monthly statement is to give you a snapshot of your monthly credit card volume so you know what’s going on with your merchant account transactions each month

 Nowadays, the paper statement should be a supplement to an online reporting center or reporting tool that your merchant account provider gives you access to.

 So the statement at the end of the month is just a recap, of what happened through the month and you should be monitoring your deposits daily to ensure you’re getting paid what you should.